sc0v0ne/LearnAI/ml/mlflow.md

 ### Serve Models with MLflow Models

-We can deploy models saved with MLflow in a variety of environments, ranging from a local machine to cloud platforms like Amazon SageMaker or Microsoft Azure.
+We can deploy models saved with MLflow in a variety of environments, ranging from a local machine to cloud platforms such as Amazon SageMaker or Microsoft Azure.

 Here, we perform a local deployment of our saved model using the command line interface.